 Why do the same arguments keep happening?

-Why attachment styles matter in conflict:
+Why awareness of attachment patterns matter in conflict:

 A secure attachment allows us to feel authentic and comfortable in our own skin.
 It provides a stable sense of self and supports connection with others, while staying grounded and true to who we are.